yojoecapital/notes/CS-581 Advanced Artificial Intelligence/11-Reinforced-Learning.md

 ## Model-Free Control

 - Predicition is cool and all, but not so useful if you're trying to come up with a policy :thinking:
-- ==On-policy control== you are learning from you current policy and trying to improve
+- **On-policy control** you are learning from you current policy and trying to improve
-- ==Off-policy control== someone else makes the moves, you observe them, and learn from their experience
+- **Off-policy control** someone else makes the moves, you observe them, and learn from their experience
   - kind of a a generalization of on-policy as on-policy you are observing *your* own policy

 ### On-Policy Control